jaytohe/snapbeam/README.md

 - Brain

 ## What is working
 - Sending (Spamming) a snap to the user you last sent a snap to.
-A 15s video is recorded and sent to the users in the `last snap` group.
+A 15s video is recorded and sent to the users in the `last snap` group for a given amount of cycles. _Default value of cycles is 2._
 - Adding new friends based on usernames in a list (Snapbeam searches and adds ALL users with a given name).
 By default it will add users with names: `Robin, Clark, Chris`.
 You can change that in the `NAMES` variables of `main_payloads.py`

 ## What is NOT working _yet_